 You’re a beginner contortionist but you don’t want to start at the beginning.

 Everything we do in life is based on progression.
 Crawl, walk, run.
 You don’t go to the gym for your first time, load up a barbell with 200kg and have a go at squatting it do you?
 Flexibility is exactly the same, especially when it comes to training for contortion.
-You have to progress correctly in order to get to where you want to be.
+You have to progress your contortion stretches correctly in order to get to where you want to be.
 If you’re just starting out and you can’t do any actual poses, that’s fine, start building your foundation.
 I know it’s boring and it doesn’t look as cool as the cheststand that you want to start working on, but this will pay dividends later on.
+This is especially important when thinking about things such as alignment.
+A number of contortionist poses require good alignment in your practice to help keep you safe as well as helping your progress.
+Keeping your hips square in splits, for example, is super important.

 You ask loads of questions, but you’ve not started stretching yet.